 “But your own Mom survived breast cancer!”

-I’d say that this stance is more politically incorrect than telling people to eat more butter.
+I’d dare to say that this stance is more politically incorrect than telling people to eat more butter.

 On the other hand…